Table of Contents

-Rumney is a world class sport climbing destination on the outskirts of the White Mountain National Forest and it’s also my favorite place to climb in New England.
+Rumney is a world class sport climbing destination on the outskirts of the White Mountain National Forest and one of the best climbing destinations in the US.
+It’s also my favorite place to climb in New England.
 I’ve been climbing in the northeast for years and consider Rumney to be a gem for its breadth of routes, quality rock and bolting, and accessibility.

 With 38 cliffs, over 1,000 routes, and grades ranging from 5.3 to 5.15a – plus bouldering and ice climbing – you are guaranteed to find something to suit your skill level and mettle on these fine-grained schisty walls.
 I go as many weekends (and weekdays) as I can, and yet I’ve only managed to put a small dent in my seemingly endless to-do list.